Anthony Scaramucci Begins Staff Purge in Effort to Stop Leaks

 Anthony Scaramucci, the new White House communications director who has perfected the art of Trump-like gesticulation, arrived at the White House with a mandate to plug the leaks that have so infuriated the president over the last few months.
-Scaramucci’s strategy is quite straight-orward, and takes a cue from Trump’s persona on The Apprentice.
+Scaramucci’s straightforward strategy takes a cue from Trump’s persona on The Apprentice.
 “If you’re going to keep leaking, I’m going to fire everybody,” Scaramucci told Face the Nation.

 Politico reports that the first victim of the staff purge is Michael Short, an assistant White House press secretary.
 But in a chain of events typical for this anarchic administration, Short said he did not know anything about his own firing, claiming, “Nobody has told me anything, and the entire premise is false.”
 The reporter who broke the story maintained that the firing was still on, but had been delayed by White House lawyers.
+Later, Short said he had resigned.

 The Washington Post reports that Scaramucci’s hit list is expected to consist mostly of Republican National Committee staffers loyal to Chief of Staff Reince Priebus, ratcheting up tension between the two:

-Note: This post has been updated to include Short’s claim that he resigned.